What Is This Indian Doing ?

 There is too much information on Totem Animals to put on this website.
 There are numerous Totem sites on the web.

-Just do a search on 'totem animal' One of my favorite totem sites is www.linsdomain.com
+'totem animal' One of my favorite totem sites is www.linsdomain.com

 Water Blessing Ceremony/Ritual For Infants and Children Book